ma921/SOBER/README.md

 - Arbitrary kernel for surrogate modelling
 - Arbitrary acquisition function
 - Arbitrary prior distribution for Bayesian inference
+- Expectation Propagation for feature-by-feature Bayesian Optimization
+- inverse modelling for training Gaussian Processes as fast optimization surrogates

 ## Tutorials for practitioners/researchers
+To get started with SOBER with minimal issues, use [the guided interface](SOBER/_sober_wrapper.py).
+This will show you the customization options with SOBER. <br>
-We prepared detailed explanations about how to customize SOBER for your tasks. <br>
+We also prepared detailed explanations about how to customize SOBER for your tasks, which use SOBER directly for a greater depth of understanding. <br>
 See `tutorials`.
 - 00 Quick start
 - 01 How does SOBER work?